Summit Avenue Walking Tour:

 42. Lightner-Young Double House (322-324 Summit Ave): This large brownstone house was built as a double house in 1886.
 Attorney Will Lightner lived in the left side (322 Summit) and his law firm partner George Young lived on the right side (324 Summit).
 Lawyers Charles McKim and Stanford White got their start working for Lightner and Young before branching out into the famous firm McKim, Mead & White.

-Home was designed by Cass Gilbert and partner James Knox Taylor, as one of their first times teaming up.
+The home was designed by Cass Gilbert and partner James Knox Taylor, as one of their first times teaming up.
 The Richardsonian-style of the mansion is named after architect Henry Hobson Richardson’s death who died the same year as this house was built.
 The style incorporates a lot of patterns into the design from red stone, to brick and marble.
 Richardson’s influence on an entire generation of architects was profound and the year before his death 5 of his buildings made the 10 best in America by his peers.
 Historic Photo: (Home in 1888).

-43. William H. Lightner Home (318 Summit Ave): In 1893 Attorney Will Lightner got bored of his half of the double home next door at 322 Summit ave and had Cass Gilbert build him a brand new home.
+43. William H. Lightner Home (318 Summit Ave): In 1893 Attorney Will Lightner got bored of his half of the double home next door at 322 Summit Ave and had Cass Gilbert build him a brand new home.
 This new mansion was done in the same style, but is considered the most Richardsonian of Gilbert’s home designs.
-By 1893 the Richardsonian style was overused and starting to go out of style, but Lightner preferred the beauty over being trendy.
+By 1893 the Richardsonian style was overused and starting to go out of style, but Lightner preferred beauty over being trendy.
 We love the contrast of stone colors with purple Sioux quartzite accented with red Kettle River sandstone.
-A unique aspect for the time was the arched entryway being flat to the house as an elegant decoration instead of jutting to block the rain and snow from the front door.
+A unique aspect of the time was the arched entryway being flat to the house as an elegant decoration instead of jutting to block the rain and snow from the front door.

-44. The Old Smith “Vine” Mansion (312 Summit Ave): This amazing vine-covered mansion was built back in 1858 for David and Mary Stuart making it the oldest house on still standing on Summit Ave.
-David died the year the home was finished and it ended up slipping into a sheriffs auction in 1860.
-Because of the turmoil of the Civil War hitting the next two owners were foreclosed on from financial hardship.
+44. The Old Smith “Vine” Mansion (312 Summit Ave): This amazing vine-covered mansion was built back in 1858 for David and Mary Stuart making it the oldest house still standing on Summit Ave.
+David died the year the home was finished and it ended up slipping into a sheriff’s auction in 1860.
+Because of the turmoil of the Civil War hit the next two owners were foreclosed on from financial hardship.
 The next owner was General Haupt who was the general manager of the Northern Pacific Railroad when architect Cass Gilbert worked there from 1878 to 1883.

 In 1887 former president of the Bank of Minnesota Robert A Smith bought the home fresh off of being elected Mayor of St Paul and hired his friend Cass Gilbert to remodel it.
 Frederick Driscol of the Pioneer Press, mentioned at 266 Summit Ave, later bought the home and had Cass Gilbert’s understudy Holyoke do further remodeling.
 Historic Photo: (Home in 1888, 1st 6 houses on Summit in 1859 – 312 is on the far left).